-Organization of the company

-The companies that are part of this sample consider the majority to be organized by products / services (81.5%), projects (64.6%) and processes (53.8%) (see figure 5).
+Most of the companies in this sample consider themselves to be organized by products / services (81.5%), projects (64.6%) and processes (53.8%), as can be seen in figure 5.

-Figure 5 - Organization of the company
+Figure 5: Organization of the company

-In order to respond to the needs of the market and adapt quickly to changes, companies have flexible work teams (35.4%), favor work based on objectives / results (26.2%) and easily adapt technologies according to the demand of the market. market (24.6%).
+Figure 6 reveals that, in order to respond to market needs and adapt quickly to change, companies have flexible work teams (35.4%), favor work based on objectives / results (26.2%) and easily adapt technologies according to market demand (24.6%).

-Figure 6 - Organizational characteristics of the Company
+Figure 6: Organizational characteristics of the company

-In order to maintain a good relationship with their customers, in order to retain their loyalty, the approach followed by the entrepreneurs privileges customer segmentation (67.7%), the development of individual customer relationships (64.6%) and the preparation of market studies (41.5%) to better monitor the needs and tastes of its customers (see figure 7).
+In order to maintain a good relationship with their customers in order to retain their loyalty, the approach followed by the entrepreneurs privileges customer segmentation (67.7%), the development of individual customer relationships (64.6%) and the preparation of market studies (41.5%) to better monitor the needs and tastes of its customers (see figure 7).

-Figure 7 - Customer approach strategies
+Figure 7: Customer approach strategies

-Taking into account the use of Information and Communication Technologies (ICTs), the computer systems most used by companies are those of accounting and invoicing (52.5%) (see figure 8).
+Taking into account the use of Information and Communication Technologies (ICTs) by companies, the most used computer systems by companies are related to accounting and invoicing (52.5%), as can be seen in the figure 8.

-8 - Information and Communication Technologies used by the company
+Figure 8: Information and Communication Technologies used by the company